BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Analysis

+\textbf{Common SQL errors.} In order to determine the kinds of mistakes the LLMs are making in generating the SQL queries, we defined the following five error categories: (1) incorrect tables, (2) missing threshold, (3) incorrect threshold, (4) incorrect aggregations, and (5) syntax error.
+More precise definitions of each error category are presented in Appendix~\ref{subsec:sql_errors}, along with the counts of each error type for six of the top-performing models in Table~\ref{tab:sql_errors}.
+Incorrect table selection is the most common error in the LLM-generated SQL queries, followed by missing or incorrect application of statistical thresholds.
+These results speak to the high correlation between the tables of the benchmark database and the lack of biomedical domain-specific reasoning ability by frontier LLMs, even when correct statistical thresholds are provided directly to the model.

-\textbf{Effect of inference-time compute.} We next evaluate how model performance changes when given the opportunity to reflect and revise outputs over multiple reasoning steps.
+\textbf{Effect of inference-time compute.} We next evaluate how model performance changes when given the opportunity to revise outputs over multiple reasoning steps.
 Specifically, we allow BMSQL-GPT-o3-mini to examine its initial SQL query, execution result, and answer, then choose to perform up to two additional passes if the outputs appear insufficient.

-Results in Table~\ref{tab:inference_time_compute} show that increasing inference steps yields only marginal gains.
-From 1-pass to 3-pass, EX remains relatively flat (62.6\% $\rightarrow$ 61.7\%), while RQR increases slightly (83.1\% $\rightarrow$ 85.5\%).
-Improvements in SR and elimination of syntax errors (SER = 0.0\%) suggest that most corrections involve fixing syntax or abstaining when appropriate, rather than significantly reformulating the query logic.
-Notably, BMSQL rarely chooses to invoke a third pass, as reflected in the minor token increase between 2-pass and 3-pass settings.
+Table~\ref{tab:inference_time_compute} shows that increasing inference steps yields marginal gains.
+From 1-pass to 3-pass, EX remains flat (62.6\% $\rightarrow$ 61.7\%), while RQR increases slightly (83.1\% $\rightarrow$ 85.5\%).
+Improvements in SR and elimination of syntax errors (SER = 0.0\%) suggest that most corrections involve fixing syntax or abstaining rather than changing the query logic.
+Notably, BMSQL rarely invokes a third pass, as reflected in the minor token increase between the 2-pass and 3-pass settings.